jimbateson7/jamesbateson.co.uk/src/articles/draggable-component-alternatives.md

 M﻿aking the draggable component work with keyboard does not satisfy 2.5.7, as it's not a single pointer event.
 People may be using desktop touch screen devices with no access to a physical keyboard with arrows etc.

 I﻿ did like the idea of the instructions they provided for how to use the functionality with keyboard alone though, and it did (sort of seem to work).
 Using the space bar when focus was on a list item and then the up and down arrow keys, did allow me to reorder it.
-However, actually getting keyboard focus to all of the items did not seem doable.
-I could only focus on two of the items.
+However, actually getting keyboard focus to all of the items did not initiall seem doable.
+A quick inspection or the code, shows each item is a div with some tabindex switching.
+I eventually figured out that to switch focus you needed to use the up and down arrow key to change the tabindex value (no visual indication of this) then use tab or shift tab to focus that one.
+This isn't something that was easy to figure out, or would I have been able to without inspecting.

 #### S﻿creen reader